qqlu/Entity/Entityv2/DATA.md

 ## Data Description
 Within the EntitySeg dataset downloaded from the official repo [EntitySeg-Dataset](https://github.com/adobe-research/EntitySeg-Dataset/releases/tag/v1.0), we offer both the high-resolution (original) images as well as their downsized, low-resolution counterparts.
 The term `lr` denotes these low-resolution versions.
 Comprehensive details about the dataset can be found in the files: `entityv2_010203_entity_train.json` and `entityv2_010203_entity_val.json`.
 Any additional annotations have been derived or processed based on these two primary annotation files.

 For the annotation formats, we strictly follow the dataloader format of detectron2 in semantic, instance and panoptic segmentation.
+The entity segmentation annotations follow the COCO instance segmentation format.
 ```
 ├detectron2
 ├── ...